python/cpython/Doc/library/curses.rst

    representing the desired next state.
 The :func:`doupdate` ground updates the physical screen to match the virtual screen.

-   The virtual screen may be updated by a :meth:`noutrefresh` call after write operations such as :meth:`addstr` have been performed on a window.
-The normal :meth:`refresh` call is simply :meth:`noutrefresh` followed by :func:`doupdate`;
+   The virtual screen may be updated by a :meth:`~window.noutrefresh` call after write operations such as :meth:`~window.addstr` have been performed on a window.
+The normal :meth:`~window.refresh` call is simply :meth:`!noutrefresh` followed by :func:`!doupdate`;
-   if you have to update multiple windows, you can speed performance and perhaps reduce screen flicker by issuing :meth:`noutrefresh` calls on all windows, followed by a single :func:`doupdate`.
+   if you have to update multiple windows, you can speed performance and perhaps reduce screen flicker by issuing :meth:`!noutrefresh` calls on all windows, followed by a single :func:`!doupdate`.

 .. function:: echo()